KineticDevScripts/kd_adminpanel/README.md

 # Fivem Admin Panel

-A customizable admin menu for FiveM servers, allowing admins to easily perform self actions, manage players, resources, view action logs, and menu settings with a sleek, responsive interface.
+A customizable admin menu for FiveM servers, allowing admins to easily perform self actions, manage players and resources, view action logs, and tailor the menu design to their preference with a sleek responsive interface.

 ## Features: